What Are Bollinger Bands?

 Bollinger Bands are a technical analysis tool developed by John Bollinger in the 1980s for trading stocks.
 The bands comprise a volatility indicator that measures the relative high or low of a security’s price in relation to previous trades.
 Volatility is measured using standard deviation, which changes with increases or decreases in volatility.
 The bands widen when there is a price increase, and narrow when there is a price decrease.
 Due to their dynamic nature, Bollinger Bands can be applied to the trading of various securities.

-Bollinger Bands are comprised of three lines: upper, middle and lower band.
+Bollinger Bands are comprised of three lines – the upper, middle, and lower band.
 The middle band is a moving average, and its parameters are chosen by the trader.
 The upper and lower bands are positioned on either side of the moving average band.
 The trader decides the number of standard deviations they need the volatility indicator set at.
-The number of standard deviations, in turn, determine the distance between the middle band and the upper and lower bands.
+The number of standard deviations, in turn, determines the distance between the middle band and the upper and lower bands.
 The position of these bands provides information on how strong the trend is and the potential high and low price levels that may be expected in the immediate future.

 Bollinger Bands can be used to determine how strongly an asset is rising and when it is potentially reversing or losing strength.
 If an uptrend is strong enough, it will reach the upper band regularly.
 An uptrend that reaches the upper band indicates that the stock is pushing higher and traders can exploit the opportunity to make a buy decision.
 If the price pulls back within the uptrends, and it stays above the middle band and moves back to the upper band, that indicates a lot of strength.
 Generally, a price in the uptrend should not touch the lower band, and if it does, it is a warning sign for a reverse or that the stock is losing strength.